Remix Utils - v9.3.1

 });

-You can provide a custom handler for untrusted requests:
+You can provide a custom handler for requests that fail CSRF validation:

 onUntrustedRequest(request, context) {